Puna – The Big Island

 Hawaiian Naturopathic Retreat – [LINK] Located in Hilo, north of Puna

 Kokolulu Farm and Cancer Retreats [LINK] Located in Hawi, all the way around the island.

 Not all is pure in Hawaii.
 In November of 2014, Maui county passed an initiative to put a moratorium on GMO farming.The initiative included the islands of Maui, Molokai and Lanai.
 In a strongly democratic state with a strong environmental slant, the vote passed by approximately 23,000 to 22,000.
 This was a big blow to Monsanto.
 In an article published on Grist, Nathaniel Johnson quoted Monsanto as saying: “The majority of the corn seed we sell to farmers in Argentina, Brazil and the U.S. has originated from Monsanto’s Maui operations.”

 However, the local laws did not stick for they narrowed state laws.
 As reported by Honolulu Civil Beat LINK] The San Francisco based 9th Circuit Court of Appeals decided that the local laws were not enforceable and that the more lax state laws would hold.
 Win for Monsanto, GMO, undisclosed pesticide treatments and limited buffer zones.
-Lose for local control over the health of its citizens, and, of course, its citizens.
+Lose for local control over the health of its citizens.